 But what does the child represent?
 To me, the child represents the immense cultural pressure for women to reproduce.

 Her plan is to take the child and raise him.

 She changes her plan when the child proves intolerable.

 Her changed plan is straight out of a fairytale — she’ll leave him in the woods.
 But she can’t bear this, so in a Save The Cat moment she goes back for him, and leaves him in someone else’s trolley, but at a cheaper supermarket than the one where she found him.
 I suppose this might constitute a minor punishment for being a little asshole.

-The battle is with herself, wrestling with guilt.
+The big struggle is with herself, wrestling with guilt.
 The baby is only a verbal sparring partner — a dangerous near death moment is represented by the swerve out of traffic.

 It’s not the narrator who has some kind of deep revelation, but — as in many short stories — it’s up to the reader to bring it.

 Here’s what I brought to the page: The message that women need to become mothers can feel like a violent invasion.
 Others have had a similar reaction: